askkathir/misc-php-scripts/README.md

 A folder 'generated-urls' should be created with all the corresponding folders and an index.php file.
 The index.php file will make the redirection individually for each pages.

+### Limitations

+* The list of domain names must end with '/'.
+* It doesn't support redirecting 'files'.
+For example, http://www.domain.com/file.php.
+This will end up with a structure like /file.php/index.php where 'file.php' will be a directory.